 15. Grab a Pumpkin Apple Spice Sangria at the Bridge View Tavern

 Ok, so this is another one that’s specific to visiting in the fall.
 But, the Bridge View Tavern has drinks that will blow your mind all year long.

 But that pumpkin apple spice sangria, tho.
-I mean, if you distilled walking through forests with orange gold leaves on the trees, thick wool sweaters, and roasting smores by the campfire into a drink, it would taste like this does.
+I mean, if you distilled walking through forests with orange-gold leaves on the trees, thick wool sweaters, and roasting smores by the campfire into a drink, it would taste as this does.
 No joke!